 Review the Academic Calendar deadlines for your school.

-You’ll still want to keep track of different academic deadlines, such as add/drop, withdrawal and certain academic petitions.
+Keep track of different academic deadlines, such as add/drop, withdrawal and certain academic petitions.
 Doing so will reduce stress around those deadlines and will help you keep on top of your responsibilities as a student.

 Don't wait until the last minute to start writing papers or working on assignments.
 Even though library access is restricted to online resources, you can still use the Ask a Librarian service at Columbia Libraries to get research support in finding credible online sources and learn how to use the citation management software, Zotero.
 Make an online appointment with the Writing Center for support on all areas of the writing process from brainstorming to outlining revisions on your final papers.